Share On

 Reflect On The Situation As A Team

-With this space for perspective, your organization can hopefully pinpoint areas where care for a resident excelled, and where certain decisions might not have been ideal.
-From here, you can update your care policies and procedures for future scenarios that your organization might experience.
+With this space for perspective, your organization can hopefully pinpoint areas where care for a resident excelled and where things could be done differently.
+From here, you can update your care policies and procedures, if necessary, for future scenarios that your organization might experience.

 Tell Their Story